pnnl/ML4AlgComb/lattice_path_posets/README.md

 Datasets can be found [here](https://drive.google.com/file/d/1Wm9mtZQjXXQ4rl0TU9KtJ1T4RQaGsJNz/view?usp=sharing)

+## Data Generation

+Datasets were generated using SageMath.
+A SageMath notebook with the code to do this can be found in this repository.

 ## Small model performance

 | Size | Logistic regression | MLP | Transformer | TODO |